telent/liminix/doc/new.rst

 ************

 You will need a reasonably powerful computer running Nix.
-Devices that run Liminix are unlikely tohave the CPU power and disk space to be able to build it in situ, so the build process is based around "cross-compilation" from another computer.
+Devices that run Liminix are unlikely to have the CPU power and disk space to be able to build it in situ, so the build process is based around "cross-compilation" from another computer.
 The build machine can be any reasonably powerful desktop/laptop/server PC running NixOS.
-Standalone Nixpkgs installations on other Linux distribuions or MacOS also ought to work (but I haven't tested that configuration)
+Standalone Nixpkgs installations on other Linux distributions - or on MacOS - also ought to work but are untested.

 Running in Qemu
 ***************

+You can do this without even having a router to play with.
 Clone the Liminix git repository and change into its directory